Today’s topic is all about conducting great virtual school tours.

 ONE-ON-ONE VIRTUAL TOUR

-Option B is similar, but you could do that same experience in a one on one setting.
+Option B is similar, but you could do that same experience in a one-on-one setting.
 Where you’re meeting with that particular family or parent initially, doing that virtual experience or that virtual tour, and then you go back to your office and answer any other further questions.

 PRE-RECORDED VIRTUAL TOUR

 Option C is quite different, but there are some similarities.
-Option C is really only needed if you cannot keep up with the volume of the virtual tours.
+Option C is really only needed if you cannot keep up with the volume of the virtual school tours.
 Let’s say, you’ve got 10 child care center locations for example, and you don’t have the capacity to be doing dozens of tours every single day, you’d want to look at creating one tour that then could essentially be emailed out to the particular families.
 Now, the downside with option C is that it really isn’t an experience.
 It’s more of “here’s a video of what our center looks like”.
 Ideally, it’s not the preferred option.

 PRE-RECORDED VIDEO FOR FAMILIES (PERSONALIZED VIRTUAL TOUR)

 Option D (I’m giving you lots of options and then I’m gonna throw a few other pieces of wood onto the fire, so to speak).
 So, option D is you take that video that you do that’s kind of the same for everyone.
-Then maybe you spend a little bit of time each day and you do a little video introduction at the beginning.
+Then maybe you spend a little bit of time each day.
+And you do a little video introduction at the beginning.
 “Hey there, Smith Family.
 This is Miko with ABC Academy.
 We have put together this video for you.
 Have a walkthrough of our location.
 I really look forward to talking with you at five o’clock.”

-What you want to do with that is you want to make sure that you’re doing a little bit of personalization.
+What you want to do is you want to make sure that you’re doing a little bit of personalization.
 All you’re doing is literally editing that out at the beginning of the video.
 You’re also setting a time so that you already have time to review the video and you’re going to get a much better response than you would have just sent a link to a video.

 Now with all these options, the thing that I need you to think about is you have to try and replicate this a little bit more in a virtual environment to make it feel like they’re actually there or they’re getting to experience something.